VISITING COPENHAGEN IN WINTER – TRAVEL TIPS + ACTIVITIES

 Visiting Copenhagen in December?
 I truly believe you can’t go wrong with that decision.
-After I spent a few days in Copenhagen in December myself, I think, that it is a fun time to visit.
+After I spent a few days in Copenhagen in December myself, I think, that December is an amazing time to visit Copenhagen.

 You will be able to experience this special city – at a special time.
-Visiting in December is just magical – and different than expected.
-To be honest, visiting Copenhagen in December is actually much better than I expected.
+Visiting Copenhagen in December is just magical – and different than expected.
+To be honest, it was actually much better than I expected.

-So, before talking about the best things to do in Copenhagen in winter – mostly about things to do in Deceber but most activities can be done in the other winter months as well – here are a few winter travel tips for Copenhagen.
+So, before talking about the best things to do in winter – mostly about things to do in December but most activities can be done in the other winter months as well – here are a few winter travel tips for Copenhagen.

 TRAVEL TIPS FOR DECEMBER IN COPENHAGEN